 Perenco operates 11 fields onshore and offshore in the DRC with an average production of 25,000 BOEPD.
 The onshore drilling programme started in 2002 and allowed the commissioning of about 25 wells per year.

 The total gross production is routed to the Kalamu floating terminal with a storage capacity of 1 million barrels of oil.

-In 2017 Perenco optimised its drilling rig (Balor 25) thus resuming the drilling of the onshore wells in a cost-effective manner.
-This success has continued offshore with the successful conversion of gas-lift wells into pumped wells.
+In 2017, Perenco optimised its drilling rig (Balor 25) thus resuming the drilling of the onshore wells in a cost-effective manner.
 Studies on the reservoirs have also permitted to increase the offshore water injection to maintain the reservoir pressure.
-Therefore, Perenco has remediated the natural decline of its fields and maintained its production level at 12,000.
+Therefore, Perenco has remediated the natural decline of its fields and maintained its production level.

 Perenco is actively engaged in promoting transparency in the sector of energetic resources, as a member of the ITIE-DRC Executive Committee (Extractive Industries Transparency Initiative).